VW and Audi key/remote, and immobilizer theft deterrent system information and troubleshooting

 -If you have a car built after 05/01 (about model year 2001-2002), you should have remote #2, it is either VW# 1j0 959 753 am or 1j0 959 753 dc

--If you have an mk5 body VW you have immo4, your Jetta remote is either VW# 1j0 959 753p, or 1k0 959 753h.
+-If you have an mk5 body VW up to aroud 2006-2007, you have immo4, your Jetta remote is either VW# 1j0 959 753p, or 1k0 959 753h.

--It also has nothing to do with the power of the car.
+-It has nothing to do with the power of the car.
 If your car has poor performance or fuel economy, it has nothing to do with the immobilizer.
 See 1000q: limp mode for the TDI and 1000q: constant low power or can't rev for more details.

 More detailed information below is separated into immo-2 and immo-3 sections because they have different procedures.
 I'm working on an immo-4 section, please refer to immo-3 and your bentley manual for now.
 Remember, to work with the immobilizer, you MUST have a vag-com/VCDS tool.
 You cannot use a generic code scanner, you must use a VCDS cable.
 You can only use an emergency start without a VCDS and even then you must know the SKC code.